Echoes of the Last War|

 ok - recaps have been late, and i've been one behind for a bit now, but my goal is to get both done tonight. now, mind you, i did finish all the models before last game, so it wasn't like i did nothing! :P

-for game #7, we weren't missing anyone, but we got started later than usual after waiting for everyone to show up. this was the last game without the painted miniatures.
+, we weren't missing anyone, but we got started later than usual after waiting for everyone to show up. this was the last game without the painted miniatures.

 onto the summary: